 Are you looking for teen volunteer opportunities for 2020 or 2021 that provide a rewarding experience for high school students to be immersed in new cultures while giving back to communities around the world?
 Whether you’re looking for volunteer opportunities for high school students or mission trips for teens, International Volunteer HQ is the world’s most trusted provider of teen volunteer programs.

 With more than 13 years experience in delivering impactful teen volunteer programs, IVHQ enables teen volunteers to give back on meaningful community development and conservation projects in destinations like Bali, Costa Rica, Croatia, Guatemala, Peru, Portugal, Romania, Sri Lanka, Tanzania, Vietnam and USA.

-It’s an experience that will stay with you for life and every year thousands of teens choose to volunteer abroad with IVHQ - the trusted provider of safe and affordable volunteer work for teens.
-Teen volunteer abroad opportunities are available in more than 40 destinations and there are 13 programs which offer independent volunteering opportunities for 16 and 17 year olds.
-And, if you’re wanting to travel and volunteer with a group of students from your high school, we can customize an itinerary for your group too!
+Volunteering abroad as a teen is a rewarding experience that will stay with you for life and every year thousands of teens choose to volunteer abroad with IVHQ - the trusted provider of safe and affordable volunteer programs for teens.
+Teen volunteer abroad opportunities are available in more than 40 destinations and there are 14 teen volunteer programs which offer independent volunteering opportunities for 16 and 17 year-olds.
+And, if you’re wanting to travel and volunteer with a group of students from your high school, IVHQ can customize an itinerary for your group too!

 Volunteering for Teens